martinfleis/phd-thesis/source/16_Taxonomy of urban tissues.md

 To answer the first question, this section introduces a validation as an  assessment of relation of the DHCs and their classification to additional data, which are known to be linked to the form of cities.
 The significant relationship between them and proposed clustering and classification would therefore indicate their validity and the validity of the proposed method.
 The second question requires inclusion of another case study from a different geographical and historical context.
 DHCs and their classification identified in that case study should be internally valid and comparable with those identified in Prague.

 ### Taxonomy as a classification method \label{taxonomy_as_method}
+==rename section to include conceptualisation of dhc as individual==

 Resulting clusters can be theoretically interpreted, in a conceptual sense, as individuals and studied as such.
 The core of the study of individuals of any species or entity is the classification, which in biology could take a shape of a taxonomic tree.
 Based on the propositions outlined in the chapter 4, biological analogy is taken further in this chapter, to propose a numerical taxonomy of urban form.
 The operational taxonomic unit (OTU) in this case is an urban tissue represented by the DHC.
 Each cluster as a while is considered as a single unit for the purpose of the classification.
 The principle of classification then follows the concepts of numerical taxonomy [@sneath1973] with only a minor adaptations related to the definition of taxonomic characters.